Posts

 Image

-How Village Saving Groups (VSLA) Really Work — My Experience from Rural Uganda Village Savings and Loan Associations (VSLAs) have become one of the strongest community-based financial systems in Uganda.
+Village Savings and Loan Associations (VSLAs) have become one of the strongest community-based financial systems in Uganda.
 In this article, I share real experiences and explain how these groups operate, how they empower rural people, and why they are often more effective than banks. 📌 Table of Contents Introduction How VSLAs Started Taking Root Early Challenges and Lessons Learned How a Typical VSLA Operates 1.
 Group Membership 2.
 Saving Books and Recording System 3.
 Leadership Structure 4.
 Loan Application Process 5.
 Interest Rates 6.
 Loan Duration and Repayment 7.
-Fast Loan Access Why VSLAs Are Transforming Rural Communities Why VSLAs Often Perform Better Than Banks Final Thoughts Introduction Across many communities in Uganda and other parts of Africa, a powerful financial tran...
+Fast Loan Access Why VSLAs Are Transforming Rural Communities Why VSLAs Often Perform Better Than Banks Final Thoughts Introduction Across many communities in Uganda and other parts of Africa, a powerful financial transformation has taken shape.
+Long before many rural families learned how formal ...